An introduction to FX options

 In a world in which foreign currency exchange rates are in a constant state of flux, companies with international dealings run the risk of losing substantial sums of money if they fail to hedge their exposure to these shifts.
-Changes in exchange rates can make the bills that they need to pay to overseas suppliers greater than anticipated, and even small increases in currency rates can cause substantial international payments to rise considerably.
+Changes in base currency exchange rates can make the bills that businesses need to pay to overseas suppliers greater than anticipated, and even small movements in currency rates can cause substantial international payments to rise considerably.

-This can, in turn, make it harder for businesses to prepare accurately budget their expenses and plan for future success.
-Our currency options have allowed businesspeople to reduce their downside risk and thereby make it easier for them to focus on what matters most: making their business thrive and grow.
+This can, in turn, make it harder for businesses to accurately budget their expenses and plan for future success.
+Our currency options allow businesses to reduce their downside risk and thereby make it easier for them to focus on what matters most: making their business thrive and grow.

 What is an FX option?

-Foreign exchange options are incredibly powerful tools that can be used to manage your business’s currency exchange strategy.
-The instrument that you choose will depend largely on your circumstances and needs: whilst some of these options are designed to mitigate your exchange-rate risk, there are others that are better-suited to helping you to secure a better deal than you would have received if you’d instead used market rates.
+Foreign exchange Options are powerful tools that can be used to manage your business’s currency exchange strategy.
+The instrument that you choose will depend largely on your circumstances and needs: whilst some of these Options are designed to mitigate your exchange-rate risk, there are others that can give you the opportunity to outperform current market rates but involve taking on additional risk.

-We offer a variety of FX options, ranging from the vanilla option to more advanced instruments, such as zero-cost collars.
-Currency options are often the best choice for those who wish to exchange large amounts of money – and this is especially true when the currencies in question are subject to volatile movements, there is great political uncertainty and/or if trading conditions are unpredictable.
+Moneycorp offers a variety of FX Options for businesses, ranging from Vanilla Options to more advanced instruments, such as Collars.
+For those wishing to hedge against currency fluctuations, options can offer a favourable solution - and this is especially true when the currencies in question are subject to volatile movements, there is great political uncertainty and/or if trading conditions are unpredictable.

 Why choose Moneycorp for your FX options?